-A new, large-scale project using Peek software has launched in Kenya, aiming to reduce vision loss and avoidable blindness across 10 counties.
+A new, large-scale project using Peek's programme design, software and data intelligence platform has launched in Kenya, aiming to reduce vision loss and avoidable blindness across 10 counties.
 The Vision Impact Project is led by the Kenyan Ministry of Health and CBM Christian Blind Mission, in partnership with other eye health organisations, and will run for four years.

 More than eight million people are set to benefit from the initiative, which will strengthen health systems and provide inclusive access to quality eye care.
 It is funded by CBM and BMZ (The German Ministry for Economic Cooperation and Development).